nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 983
 00:59:25,347 --> 00:59:28,170
-[SPEAKER_04]: People are trying to explain what they've done to produce a bug.
+[SPEAKER_04]: Sometimes people are trying to explain what they've done to produce a bug.

 984
 00:59:28,210 --> 00:59:29,299